johnnygreeney/CardanoForTheMasses/README.md

 A Japanese translation[^4] of older 'Age of Voltaire' Edition, funded by Catalyst, is at an advanced stage.

-If you are interested in translating this book, the plan is to set up a team of volunteers at: [https://www.transifex.com/cardanobookcom/cardanoforthemaases/]((https://www.transifex.com/cardanobookcom/cardanoforthemaases))
+If you are interested in translating this book, the plan is to set up a team of volunteers at _Transifex_[^6]

 ## Licensing